NatWeiss/RapidGame/README.md

 	rapidgame prebuild

-When the command is finished, you'll have a directory (`~/Library/Developer/RapidGame` on Mac and `C:\Users\[USERNAME]\AppData\Roaming\npm\node_modules\rapidgame` on Windows) with include files, java files, make files, Javascript bindings and library files for iOS, Mac and Android in Debug and Release mode for all available architectures.
+When the command is finished, you'll have a directory (`~/Library/Developer/RapidGame` on Mac and `C:\Users\[USERNAME]\AppData\Roaming\npm\node_modules\rapidgame` on Windows) with include files, java files, make files, Javascript bindings and library files for iOS, Mac, Android and Windows (varies depending on host OS) in Debug and Release mode for all available architectures.

 Development Platforms